What is Dyslexia Writing Like? Learn More via Great Examples

 You may also want to check out these Programs we used to overcome writing problems:

-- Our Second Year of Homeschooling – The programs we Used.
+- Second Year of Homeschooling – Programs Shared.

 - Programs for Improving Handwriting